For information about applying to the PBHS Program, please click here.

 - Students who are finishing their second semester of predoctoral training in a laboratory of a participating faculty member are encouraged to apply to participate in the program.
 A subset of students who join the program are offered fellowship support using funds from NIH (T32-GM110523) or Michigan State University support.

 - Applications are due on or around 1 June and decisions are communicated in early July.
 Fellowships typically commence Fall Semester and run for two years.
 Fellowship support decisions are made based upon several criteria including relevance of the planned research to the theme of the training program, student performance in undergraduate and graduate courses, evaluation of the student's essay and the letter of support from the faculty member.
 Applicants should do an Individual Development Plan using MyIDP, discuss it with their mentor and provide a summary document as part of the application.

 - The application form and solicitation letter for each year will be sent to all current trainees and trainers to be shared with laboratory members.
 These documents should be used to apply for admission into the program.

 - Fellowship awardees must conduct fundamental research on plants or relevant microorganism that is aligned with NIH research priorities.

-- Highly qualified US citizens and permanent residents will be considered for predoctoral fellowships during years 2-3 of predoctoral studies, starting each Fall Semester.
+- Highly qualified students will be considered for predoctoral fellowships during years 2-3 of predoctoral studies, starting each Fall Semester.
 The fellowships will include up to two years of stipend (see here for updated stipend numbers), medical insurance and tuition.
 During these two years they will also be eligible for $300/y travel to present their results at a scientific meeting.